Jessie219-web/wiki-documents/docs/Cloud_Chain/SenseCAP_AI/xiao-esp32c3-sensecapai.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/xiao-connect-sensecap/1.png" style={{width:1000, height:'auto'}}/></div>

 During this time, Seeed Studio's SenseCAP platform developed and released new AI features.
-Currently the main features of SenseCAP AI are focused on providing constructive planting advice to growers, and will be updated with richer AI features in the near future!
+Currently the main features of AI Advisor on SenseCraft Data Platform are focused on providing constructive planting advice to growers, and will be updated with richer AI features in the near future!

 This tutorial, then, will bridge the XIAO ESP32 series with the SenseCAP platform, detailing how to use the XIAO and Grove series sensors to upload data to SenseCAP and get constructive suggestions from the AI based on these sensor values.